-Metachronous primary lung carcinoma of usually referred to tumors with the same histology which are "separated in time" when there has been a disease-free interval between cancers.
+Metachronous primary lung carcinoma usually refers to tumors with the same histology which are "separated in time" when there has been a disease-free interval between cancers.

-It definition as been "variably" defined in literature and can include
+Its definition has been "variably" defined in the literature and can include:

 - SEER database recommendation: 2-month period to distinguish between synchronous and metachronous multiple primaries.